 During periods of hazardous road conditions, the Executive Director will determine if the situation warrants normal operations, limited operations, or suspended operations.
-Employees will be notified through a pyramid telephone system with the exception of Head Start classroom personnel who will mirror local public school operations.
+Employees will be notified by their immediate supervisor with the exception of Head Start classroom personnel who will mirror local public school operations.

-Full-time/Part-year staff will be paid the first four inclement weather school closures of the program year.
-After the four paid days for Full-time/Part-year staff, no leave may be taken during unplanned school closings as these days are made up during the program year.
+Full-time/Part-year staff will be paid the first thirty two (32) hours of inclement weather school closures of the program year.
+Full-time/Part-year staff mirror local public school inclement weather closures to include late openings and early dismissals.
+In the event of an early dismissal, two staff are required to be with the children until the last child has been picked up or transported.
+Once the thirty two (32) hours of paid inclement weather for Full-time/Part-year staff has been exhausted, no leave may be taken during unplanned school closings as these days are made up during the program year.